-As of December 31, 2016, we had 31 employees.
+As of December 31, 2017, we had 96 full-time and part-time employees.
 All of our employees are located in the United States.
 None of our employees is represented by a labor union or covered by a collective bargaining agreement.
 We consider our relationship with our employees to be good.